-There are several approaches for generating a Bell state between two remote atomic qubits~\cite{li2024highrate,vanleent2022entangling,ritter2012elementary,singh2024modular}.
-Here, we focus on a scheme in which atom–photon entanglement is first prepared independently at each node by emitting a single photon from each communication atom.
-Photons from different nodes—each entangled with its local qubit—are then routed to a probabilistic Bell-state measurement (BSM), which heralds the creation of an atom–atom Bell state~\cite{hofmann2012heralded,rosenfeld2017eventready,stephenson2020highrate,oreilly2024fast}.
-The main benefit of this scheme lies in its heralding property: only successful events are retained, ensuring that subsequent operations are performed on a known entangled state.
-However, since the BSM relies on detection of both photons, the overall success probability for generating atom-atom entanglement scales quadratically with the photon collection efficiency,
+Several approaches exist for generating Bell states between remote atomic qubits~\cite{li2024highrate,vanleent2022entangling,ritter2012elementary,singh2024modular}.
+Here we focus on a heralded scheme in which atom–photon entanglement is first generated independently at each node by emitting a single photon from each communication atom.
+The photons, each entangled with its local qubit, are then routed to a probabilistic Bell-state measurement (BSM), which heralds the creation of an atom–atom Bell state~\cite{hofmann2012heralded,rosenfeld2017eventready,stephenson2020highrate,oreilly2024fast}.
+The main benefit of this scheme is its heralding property, retaining only successful event and ensuring that subsequent operations act on a known entangled state.
+However, since the BSM relies on detection of both photons, the success probability scales quadratically with the photon collection efficiency,

-where the factor of $1/2$ reflects the intrinsic success probability of the BSM, $\alpha_\text{interface}$ denotes the probability of obtaining a photon at the cavity output, and $\alpha_\text{setup}$ accounts for the efficiency of the optical setup, including fiber coupling, all optical elements in the path, and detection efficiency.
+where the factor of $1/2$ reflects the intrinsic BSM success probability, $\alpha_\mathrm{interface}$ is the probability of obtaining a photon at the cavity output, and $\alpha_\mathrm{setup}$ accounts for the efficiency of the optical setup, including fiber coupling, optical elements in the path, and detection efficiency.

-In free-space implementations, high–numerical-aperture lenses are used to collect the emitted photons, but their limited collection efficiency restricts Bell pair generation rates to about $\SI{250}{Hz}$~\cite{stephenson2020highrate,young2022architecture,oreilly2024fast} A notable advantage of the free-space approach is its ability to attempt entanglement generation in parallel across many communication qubits, leading to a linear scaling of the total rate with the number of available qubits.
-For example, with roughly $4000$ communication atoms, rates approaching the \SI{}{MHz} regime could be achieved, albeit at the cost of dedicating a considerable fraction of the total array to communication rather than computation.
-However, even at these high entangling rates, inter-module operations would remain limited by the qubit readout duration, typically on the order of a few milliseconds.
+In free-space implementations, limited collection efficiency restricts Bell-pair generation rates to the few-hundred-hertz range~\cite{stephenson2020highrate,young2022architecture,oreilly2024fast}.
+An advantage of that approach is the ability to attempt entanglement generation in parallel across many communication qubits, leading to a total rate that scales linearly with their number.
+In principle, large arrays could therefore reach \SI{}{MHz}-scale entanglement rates by allocating thousands of atoms to communication.
+However, this comes at the expense of dedicating a substantial fraction of the array to communication rather than computation, and even with such parallelization, intermodule operations remain limited by millisecond-scale qubit readout times.